andreiRS/razvan-andrei-surdu-digital-garden/src/site/notes/Home.md

 ![](https://i.imgur.com/v1LQMYT.png)

 ## Hi👋 I'm [[50 entities/51 individuals/Razvan Andrei Surdu\|Andrei]]!
-I'm a software engineer on an [[exciting journey\|exciting journey]], transitioning from a developer role to an entrepreneur.
+I'm a software engineer on an [[20 spaces/Home/Me/Personal Roadmap\|exiting journey]], transitioning from a developer role to an entrepreneur.
 By day, I engage in building innovative mobile games, and by night, I delve into the fascinating worlds of AI and critical thinking.

 Welcome to my Digital Garden, a space where I document and share everything I've learned on this journey.
 If our [[30 interests/30 interests\|interests]] align, I encourage you to explore and find what captures your attention. 🕳🐇